gis-ops/pyvalhalla/docs/releasing.md

 #### Common

-- all headers to `include`
+- all header-only libraries are safe to share in `./include/common`
 - don't forget valhalla's `third_party` repos: `date`, `rapidjson`, `statsd` & `dirent` (win-only) are needed for compiling bindings

-- proto headers to `include/valhalla/proto`, which have to be compiled first, e.g. in Valhalla's root
+Proto headers have to be compiled on each platform separately.

-`protoc --proto_path=proto --cpp_out=/home/nilsnolde/dev/gis-ops/valhalla-py/include/valhalla/proto proto/*.proto`

 #### Linux